maiamcc/contrasite/_posts/2024-05-02-programming-bkc-april24.markdown

 #### Wait, I Goofed
 In an effort to accurately represent my process, I'll note that as I was flipping through my program pre-sound check, I looked at my first few dances and went "no, Maia, this is stupid".
 If I have a ton of beginners and omit the chain from my lesson, part of the reason I'm doing that is so that I can drill set geography, and in particular improper formation and progression, so starting with a becket dance kind of undoes that.[^6]

-I decided that if I had a ton of beginners, I would start with a modified Baby Rose—in particular, swapping out the chain + star progression for circle left 3 places, balance the ring and pass through (see discussion of "The Appetizer" above for my feelings on beginners and chain + star progressions).
-I would then teach a chain from the floor in the second dance; but an un-altered Spring Beauty felt too repetitive with Baby Rose (in particular, both starting with a neighbor balance and swing), so I found another good chain intro dance: Spend Some Time Together.
+I decided that if I had a ton of beginners, I would start with {% include custom/dance_tooltip_link.html dance_title='The Baby Rose var.' %}—specifically, swapping out the chain + star progression for circle left 3 places, balance the ring and pass through (see discussion of "The Appetizer" above for my feelings on beginners and chain + star progressions).
+I would then teach a chain from the floor in the second dance; but an un-altered Spring Beauty felt too repetitive with Baby Rose (because both start with a neighbor balance and swing), so I found another good chain intro dance: {% include custom/dance_tooltip_link.html dance_title='Spend Some Time Together' %}.
 Like Spring Beauty, this dance has a promenade just before the chain, making it a really solid chain intro.
-If I ended up calling Spend Some…, I'd have two larks' allemandes in a row between that and 20 Below, but eh, at this point I didn't particularly care.
+If I ended up calling Spend Some Time Together, I'd have two larks' allemandes in a row between that and 20 Below, but eh, at this point I didn't particularly care.
 If I had enough beginners to justify this, no one would notice or be troubled by back-to-back larks' allemandes.
 With this adjustment, the beginning of my program now looks like this:

 <div class="dance-prog">
   <ol>
-    <li>The Appetizer</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='The Appetizer' %}</li>
     <ul>
-      <li>The Baby Rose (easy prog.)</li>
+      <li>Alt.: {% include custom/dance_tooltip_link.html dance_title='The Baby Rose var.' %}</li>
     </ul>
-    <li>Spring Beauty var.</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Spring Beauty var.' %}</li>
     <ul>
-      <li>Alt.: Spend Some Time Together</li>
+      <li>Alt.: {% include custom/dance_tooltip_link.html dance_title='Spend Some Time Together' %}</li>
     </ul>
   </ol>
 </div>